smallbasic/smallbasic.github.io/_build/reference/679-language-end.markdown

 > END

-Declares the END of a SUB or FUNC.
+Declares the END of a SUB, a FUNC or the program.

 ### Example 1: Sub